 After successful completion of didactic courses in year one in Dubai Pharmacy College for Girls (DPCG), Students are required to go for clinical clerkship rotation in Hospitals in Year two.
 During their training, students are required to conduct publishable research for a minimum of 12 weeks in clinical, hospital or community related topics.
-The research project must exhibit original investigation, analysis, and interpretation.
-All the senior academic staff of Clinical Pharmacy and Pharmacy Practice unit will be involved in supervising the M. Pharm Clinical pharmacy postgraduate students in their research as part of the curriculum.
+The research project must exhibit original investigation, analysis and interpretation.
+All the senior academic staff of the Clinical Pharmacy and Pharmacotherapeutics department will be involved in supervising the M. Pharm Clinical pharmacy postgraduate students in their research as part of the curriculum.
 Students are required to prepare a proposal for their research/review topic.
 If the project involves interaction with the patients or patient data, then they are required to apply for institutional ethical approval in DPCG.
-They are also required to get an approval from DHA/MOH if the data collection site is in DHA/MOH hospitals.
-Students utilize hospital databases, library databases to conduct the research/reviews.
-Students must submit the report at the end of Clerkship training and have to do final presentation of the research to fulfill the requirement of Master of Pharmacy (Clinical Pharmacy) program.
+They are also required to get an approval from DHA/MOH, if the data collection site is in DHA/MOH hospitals.
+Students utilize hospital databases and library databases to conduct the research/reviews.
+Students must submit the report at the end of Clerkship training and must do final presentation of the research to fulfill the requirement of Master of Pharmacy (Clinical Pharmacy) program.

-4.8 Faculty for MPharm (Clinical Pharmacy)
+4.9 Faculty for MPharm (Clinical Pharmacy)

 Faculty Degrees Institution Year Prof. Mirza Baig Head, Clinical Pharmacy and Pharmacotherapeutics Professor in Clinical Pharmacy PhD (Clinical Pharmacy) University Science Malaysia 2011 Prof. Kishore Gnana Sam Professor in Pharmacy Practice Clinical Pharmacy Consultant in DMU Hospital PhD (Pharmacy Practice) Manipal University of Higher Education, India 2009 Dr. Semira Abdi Beshir Associate Professor in Clinical Pharmacy PhD (Clinical Pharmacy) University of Malaya, Malaysia 2016 Dr. Ammar Ali Saleh Jaber Associate Professor in Clinical Pharmacy PhD (Clinical Pharmacy) University Science Malaysia 2018 Dr. Doaa Kamal Assistant Professor in Clinical Pharmacy PhD (Clinical Pharmacy) IIUM, Malaysia 2019 Dr. Hanan Sayed Mohamed El Said Anbar Assistant Professor in Pharmacology PhD (Pharmacology and Toxicology) University of Mansoura, Egypt.
-2017 Prof. Aliasgar Shahiwala Professor, Department of Pharmaceutics of Baroda University (India) 2005 2007 TEACHING ASSISTAN Г Ms. Eiman Shamselddin Assistant Lecturer in Clinical Pharmacy MPharm (Clinical Pharmacy) Dubai Pharmacy College (UAE) 2016 Ms. Maram Omar Abbas Teaching Assistant in Clinical Pharmacy MPharm (Clinical Pharmacy) Dubai Pharmacy College (UAE) 2021 ADJUNCT FACULTY MEM BERS Dr. Ritu Pahuja PhD Clinical Pharmacology AIIMS, INDIA Assistant Professor, Department of Clinical Pharmacy & Pharmacotherapeutics Dr.Suhaila Mohammed Shareef Alawadhi Adjunct Professor, Department of Clinical Pharmacy & Pharmacotherapeutics
+2017 Dr. Tasneem Sandozi Professor & Head Department of Pharmacology Dubai Medical College UAE.
+MBBS, Postgraduate (MD) in Pharmacology Gandhi Medical College, Hyderabad, India.
+1999- 2001 TEACHING ASSISTAN IT Ms. Eiman Shamselddin Assistant Lecturer in Clinical Pharmacy MPharm (Clinical Pharmacy) Dubai Pharmacy College (UAE) 2016 Ms. Maram Omar Abbas MPharm (Clinical Pharmacy) Dubai Pharmacy College (UAE) 2021